microsoft/pxt-arcade/docs/test/skillmap/star/star1.md

 **⚡ Here comes the action ⚡**

-The game needs code that makes the score go up by one when the (A) button is clicked.
+The game needs code to make the score go up when the (A) button is clicked.